 The pain we feel reminds us that we are alive.

-That’s one of the many meanings.
+That’s one of the many meanings of pain.
 The burn we feel in our muscles when we work out means that we’re growing stronger.
 The pain we feel after being abandoned by a lover means that we won’t become so attached the next time we fall in love.

 Life is pain.
 Yes.
 But without it, you’d be dead.